splunk/docker-splunk/docs/ARCHITECTURE.md

 ## Design

-##### Remote networking
+#### Remote networking
 Particularly when bringing up distributed Splunk topologies, there is a need for one Splunk instances to make a request against another Splunk instance in order to construct the cluster.
-These networking requests are often prone to failure, as when Ansible is executed asyncronously there are no guarantees that the requestee is online/ready to receive the message.
+These networking requests are often prone to failure, as when Ansible is executed asynchronously there are no guarantees that the requestee is online/ready to receive the message.

 While developing new playbooks that require remote Splunk-to-Splunk connectivity, we employ the use of `retry` and `delay` options for tasks.
 For instance, in this example below, we add indexers as search peers of individual search head.
 To overcome error-prone networking, we have retry counts with delays embedded in the task.
 There are also break-early conditions that maintain idempotency so we can progress if successful:
 ```